rrmina/UnixChat/README.md

 # UnixChat

-Chat Application for Ubuntu written in C
+Chat Application for linux written in C

 ## How to build
   ```